 If you carry a designer bag, backpack or briefcase, insurance might be worth thinking about.
-It’s not unusual for a designer handbag to cost well over £1,000.
-Even a Balenciaga rucksack described as an ‘everyday backpack’ could set you back nearly £1,000, with Burberry and Mulberry rucksacks coming in at a similar price.
+It’s not unusual for a designer handbag, or even a designer rucksack, to cost well over £1,000.

-But just because you don’t have a designer bag doesn’t mean it isn’t worth thinking about cover.
-Even if you carry around an inexpensive high-street favourite, when you factor in the value of the contents – whether that’s your glasses, make-up, smartphone or Kindle – the cost of replacing your bag and its contents quickly adds up.
+But even if your bag isn't by a designer, it's still worth thinking about cover.
+If you carry around an inexpensive high-street favourite, when you factor in the value of the contents – whether that’s your glasses, make-up, smartphone or tablet – the cost of replacing your bag and its contents quickly adds up.

 Frequently asked questions

 If my handbag’s stolen, are my gadgets covered?

 If your bag is lost or stolen, you’ll need to look at your home contents policy to check if your gadgets are covered.
 Some policies automatically include cover for gadgets, but it might be that you need to add them to your contents insurance.

 A single item limit – sometimes called a single article limit – is the maximum your insurance provider will pay out for any one item, unless you list that item separately on your policy (along with how much it’s worth).